 This is usually not a problem, because nearly all Host Database changes either invalidate any current DHCP lease, or affect only fields that have no bearing on a DHCP lease.
 Situations where it may be a problem include:

-In such situations, you need to cause your current DHCP lease to expire or be invalidated on all OIT DHCP servers to force your computer to obtain new lease parameters, You may do so in any of the following ways:
+In such situations, you need to cause your current DHCP lease to expire or be invalidated on all OIT DHCP servers to force your device to obtain new lease parameters, You may do so in any of the following ways:

 You would do so by changing your device's entry in the Host Database, specifically by setting your device's BOOTP-PARAMETERS.